-Another important way to keep vinyl flooring from developing scratches is by cleaning it regularly.
+My last tip to keep vinyl flooring from developing scratches is simply by cleaning it regularly.
 Remember, entryway mats only minimize the transfer of dust particles onto your vinyl surface, but won’t exactly capture all the dirt.
 Soon enough, you’re bound to have a dust buildup, leading to scratches on your vinyl floor.
-You can prevent such dirt buildup through regular cleaning- including sweeping and mopping.
+You can prevent such dirt buildup through regular cleaning – including sweeping and mopping.

 With the info here, you’ll never be stuck with a scratched vinyl floor again.